 Obviously, physical signs help provide evidence for a case.
 There may be injuries that your child sustained from being pulled aggressively or the genital area may show signs of abuse.
 Even more so, sexually transmitted diseases can be evidence in a case.
 These are all clear physical indications that a child has been abused.

 Emotional Indications of Abuse

 Your child may not tell you that they were sexually assaulted, and this may tell you everything you need to know.
-After being sexually abused, your child may respond by shutting down, sleep more, or even speak more aggressively or be easily agitated.
+After being sexually abused, your child may respond by shutting down, sleeping more, or even speaking more aggressively or being easily agitated.
 Talking to your child about their change in behavior may help.
 This may not be common behavior for your child, which may prompt a conversation that informs you of a sexual assault.

 Speak with an Attorney

 While not every sign may be clear, inquire once they have come to your attention.
 Should your child, or someone you know be a victim of sexual abuse, speak with an Atlanta sexual assault attorney, like a Dekalb trial attorney, to see what legal options you have.
 In some cases, you may qualify to be compensated for the injuries and aftermath the abuse inflicted.